dominicarrojado/dominicarrojado.github.io/posts/local-development-setup-for-nextjs-typescript-and-tailwindcss-projects.md

 ## Introduction

 [Next.js](https://reactjs.org/) is a [React](https://reactjs.org/) framework that gives you the best developer experience with all the features you need for production: hybrid static and server rendering, [TypeScript](https://www.typescriptlang.org/) support, smart bundling, route pre-fetching, and more.
 This is a guide on how to set up a local development for Next.js projects with TypeScript support and [TailwindCSS](https://tailwindcss.com/).
 TailwindCSS is a utility-first CSS framework to rapidly build modern websites without ever leaving your HTML.
 Along with the setup, we'll configure [Jest](https://jestjs.io/) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) for writing component and unit tests.
-Of course, this setup wouldn't be complete without a [CI/CD](https://en.wikipedia.org/wiki/CI/CD) pipeline that helps to deploy our code to production whenever we push changes to our [repository](https://en.wikipedia.org/wiki/Repository).
+Of course, this setup wouldn't be complete without a [CI/CD](https://en.wikipedia.org/wiki/CI/CD) pipeline that helps to deploy our code to [GitHub Pages](https://pages.github.com/) whenever we push changes to our [repository](https://en.wikipedia.org/wiki/Repository) and this will automated using [GitHub Actions](https://github.com/features/actions).
 This setup will also involve extensions and libraries that helps us write our code efficiently.

 ## Skip